tc39/proposal-object-from-entries/README.md

 could argue that invalid keys, or perhaps symbol keys specifically, should be ignored rather than case an exception to be thrown.
 I don’t think this is likely the desired behavior, but I figured I should note the possibility.

+### Additional arguments

+The `Array.from` method permits a mapping function and a `this` context argument in addition to the source object.
+Perhaps it is desirable to do the same here for consistency.
+On the other hand, `Array.from` might be seen as a unique case because of its use case for converting 'array-like' non-iterables, and there is no analog to that behavior for other collection types.

 ### Method name